masikol/barapost/README.md

 2) There is a file named `...result.tsv`.
 It contains full result of "BLASTing".
     Results of barapost-v3-5b.py's work will be appended to this file.

-Files processed by this program are meant to be processed afterwards by "barapost-v3-5b.py".
+Files processed by this script are meant to be processed afterwards by "barapost-v3-5b.py".

 If you have your own FASTA files that can be used as database to blast against, you can omit "prober-v1-12c.py" step and go to "barapost-v3-5b.py" (see `-l` option in "barapost-v3-5b.py" description).